What You Should Know

 Cystoderma amianthinum, the Earthy Powdercap, which this fungus parasitises.

-Squamanita paradoxa Taxonomy & Etymology
+Squamanita paradoxa Taxonomy and Etymology

 In 1948 famous American mycologist Alexander H. Smith and German-born mycologist Rolf Singer described this remarkable mushroom based on fruitbodies collected in Mount Hood National Forest, Oregon USA.
 Smith and Singer gave the Powdercap Strangler the binomial scientific name Cystoderma paradoxum.